1. What is RDF?

 5. How do RDF schools differ from government schools?

-6. What % of RDF Income is used to run the schools?
+6. What % of RDF income is used to run the schools?

 7. Do you get any assistance from the government?